 - a.
-Dennis Uniform navy blazer (or one identical) with the GSB emblem sewn or pinned on the left chest above the heart.
-All Geneva awarded lapel pins may only be worn on the blazer. - b.
-White long-sleeved button-down oxford shirt to be worn tucked in. - c.
+Lands' End navy blazer (or one identical) with the GSB emblem sewn or pinned on the left chest above the heart.
+All Geneva awarded lapel pins may only be worn on the blazer - b.
+White long-sleeved button-down oxford shirt to be worn tucked in - c.
 Khaki twill pants (plain or pleated front trousers).
 NO five-pocket jeans-style - d.
 Brown or black leather belt.
-No large buckles or embellishments. - e.
+No large buckles or embellishments - e.
 Logic School navy and gold striped tie or bow tie - f.
-Navy or white socks with no logos - g.
+Navy or white socks with no logos, no-show socks are not allowed - g.
 Brown leather dress shoes